 (no longer has headaches after four sessions)

-There are fewer than one hundred Hanna Somatic Educators in the world.
+There are about four hundred Hanna Somatic Educators spread throughout the world.
 (LIST) However, the methods of somatic education are so direct upon the underlying causes of both tension headaches, sinus headaches, and migraine headaches that the self-help methods have been found effective, according to individuals who have used the self-help resources.
 Such self-help instructional resources are available risk-free through this website.
-Click for Headache Relief Brochure.